fznhq/whatsapp-web-reply-bot/README.md

+# Status
+Working on:
+- Whatsapp and Whatsapp Bussiness
+- Private Chat And Group Chat

 # How To Use It ?
 1. Open `Chrome / Firefox`, then visit `web.whatsapp.com`
 2. Press `F12`, click at `console`